 What is a Four-piece (4-piece) Bathroom?

-A Four-piece bathroom (4-piece bath) is a restroom that has four plumbing fixtures: a sink, a toilet, and two other fixtures.
+A four-piece bathroom (4-pc bath) is a restroom that has four plumbing fixtures: a sink, a toilet, and two other fixtures.

 Real Estate Agent Explains Four-piece Bathrooms

-The four fixtures of a 4-piece bath could technically be any of the following:
+The four fixtures of a four-piece bath could technically be any of the following:

 - Sink, toilet, shower, bathtub (most common by far)